Killer Croc

-Killer Croc (Waylon Jones) is a supervillain appearing in American comic books published by DC Comics.
+Killer Croc (Waylon Jones) is a fictional character appearing in American comic books published by DC Comics.
 Created by Gerry Conway, Don Newton and Gene Colan, the character was introduced in Detective Comics #523 (February 1983).
 He has become one of the most enduring enemies of the superhero Batman and belongs to the collective of adversaries that make up his rogues gallery.

-In his comic book appearances, Killer Croc is depicted as a former sideshow wrestler who suffers from a rare genetic condition that gives him a reptilian appearance and superhuman strength.
+Killer Croc is a former sideshow wrestler who has a rare genetic condition that gives him a reptilian appearance and superhuman strength.
 Driven insane by this, he turned to a life of crime, over time developing animalistic tendencies.
 The character has also been a member of the Suicide Squad, debuting in the fifth volume of the comic series revolving around the team, and a romantic interest of Enchantress.
 While typically portrayed as a supervillain, he has also been occasionally depicted as an antihero.

 The character has been adapted into various media, most revolving around Batman.
 Killer Croc made his live-action debut in the 2016 DC Extended Universe film Suicide Squad, portrayed by Adewale Akinnuoye-Agbaje.
 A version of the character appeared in the third season of the Arrowverse series Batwoman, performed by Heidi Ben.